Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 ### Pixel quality evaluation:

-To better understand how efficient the models perform, I have compared the results of models implemented in this project with corresponding model results from Ledig et al. [2] using the same datasets, that is, Set5 and Set14 datasets and results were tabulated in the below figure 9.
+To better understand how efficient the models perform, I have compared the results of models implemented in this project with corresponding model results from Ledig et al. [2] using the same datasets, that is, Set5 and Set14 datasets and results were tabulated in the below figure.
 While comparing, MSE and PERPIX trained models in this project are compared with MSE and VGG54 models from Ledig et al. [2] respectively.

-From the tables of figure 9, we can observe that the models implemented here in this project are performing well-enough considering the number of training steps that models have been trained for.
+From the tables of below figure, we can observe that the models implemented here in this project are performing well-enough considering the number of training steps that models have been trained for.
 PSNR values obtained were close to the results from Ledig et al. [2] and with further training, these values will improve.
-From figure 9, another noticeable point is that PSNR value was slightly dropped between MSE and VGG54 trained models (from Ledig et al. [2]) on both datasets.
+From the below figure, another noticeable point is that PSNR value was slightly dropped between MSE and VGG54 trained models (from Ledig et al. [2]) on both datasets.
 With the PERPIX loss, since we are preserving the pixel quality through the MSE loss component besides the VGG component, we can observe a slight increase in PSNR between MSE and PERPIX trained models (in this project) on both datasets.
 Thus, the SRGAN model trained with PERPIX loss can be considered as the better choice over the VGG54 (from Ledig et al. [2]) in terms of pixel quality that we have measured through PSNR.

 <img src ="downloaded images/psnr_results/set5_comparison.png" width = "400" height = "250" /> <img src ="downloaded images/psnr_results/set14_comparison.png" width = "400" height = "250" />